tiagojsrios/betfair-client-csharp/README.md

 - There are some endpoints that require X-Authentication header.
 Its value should be the session token retrieved after a successful call made to the login endpoint.
   - Whenever this is an endpoint requirement by Betfair, the code will check if the header exists and isn't null or empty.
+- Betfair's session token is valid for 24 hours, if using the international (.com) exchange.
+More information can be found [here](https://docs.developer.betfair.com/pages/viewpage.action?pageId=3834909).